 Reprinted with permission of Roger Scruton.

-Roger Scruton is a philosopher, public commentator and author of over 40 books.
-He is a fellow at the Ethics and Public Policy Center in Washington and Professor at the University of Buckingham.
-He was recently appointed by the UK Government to the chair of a Parliamentary Commission on beauty in building.
+Sir Roger Scruton (1944-2019) was a philosopher, public commentator and author of over 40 books.
+He was a fellow at the Ethics and Public Policy Center in Washington and Professor at the University of Buckingham.
 He is the author of Conservatism: An Invitation to the Great Tradition, On Human Nature, The Disappeared, Notes from Underground, The Face of God, The Uses of Pessimism: And the Danger of False Hope, Beauty, Understanding Music: Philosophy and Interpretation, I Drink therefore I am, Culture Counts: Faith and Feeling in a World Besieged, The Palgrave Macmillan Dictionary of Political Thought, News from Somewhere: On Settling,An Intelligent Person's Guide to Modern Culture, An Intelligent Person's Guide to Philosophy, Sexual Desire, The Aesthetics of Music, The West and the Rest: Globalization and the Terrorist Threat, Death-Devoted Heart: Sex and the Sacred in Wagner's Tristan and Isolde, A Political Philosphy, and Gentle Regrets: Thoughts from a Life.
-Roger Scruton is a member of the advisory board of the Catholic Education Resource Center.Copyright © 2014 Roger Scruton
+Roger Scruton was a member of the advisory board of the Catholic Education Resource Center.Copyright © 2014 Roger Scruton

 back to top